fanoframework/fanoframework.github.io/working-with-application/index.md

 ## SCGI Application

-To create web application that support [SCGI (Simple Common Gateway Interface)](https://python.ca/scgi/protocol.txt) protocol, inherit from `TBaseSimpleScgiWebApplication` or one of its descendant
+To create web application that support [SCGI (Simple Common Gateway Interface)](https://python.ca/scgi/protocol.txt) protocol, inherit from `TBaseSimpleScgiWebApplication` or one of its descendant.
+Same as above, class with `Epoll` prefix name, use [Linux epoll API](http://man7.org/linux/man-pages/man7/epoll.7.html).

-- `TSimpleScgiWebApplication`.
+- `TSimpleScgiWebApplication` or `TEpollSimpleScgiWebApplication`.
 This is class that you need to inherit if you want to create SCGI application which run independently and listen on TCP socket.
 See [fano-scgi](https://github.com/fanoframework/fano-scgi) example demo application.